 - −No Wi-Fi or app control

-4. Best Smart Features: GE ADEL45LY
+4. Best Smart Features: GE 25-Pint

-The GE ADEL45LY brings Wi-Fi connectivity and the SmartHQ app to crawl space dehumidification, letting you monitor humidity levels, adjust settings, and receive alerts without crawling under your house.
+The GE 25-Pint brings Wi-Fi connectivity and the SmartHQ app to crawl space dehumidification, letting you monitor humidity levels, adjust settings, and receive alerts without crawling under your house.
 For homeowners who want peace of mind that their crawl space is staying dry, the remote monitoring capability is a game-changer.

 What We Like